-On several sections, the sea can go over the sea wall on very high tides.
+On one section, the sea can go over the sea wall on very high tides.
 We have created an optional alternative route along an older flood bank further away from the sea along this section.
-This is to be available for use by the public if the main route is flooded.
+This is to be used by the public if the main route is flooded.
 Signs at trail access points explain how the optional alternative route operates and the reasons for it 1.